marcelpetrick/DevNotes/BeenThereSeenThat/20240131_Doulos_AnatomyLinuxEmbeddedSystem/README.md

 Q:
     Do you need to have some device driver's configurations when you compile u-boot?
 A:
-    Uboot come with a "menu config", where you can configure the functionality you want.
+    Uboot comes with a "menu config", where you can configure the functionality you want.
 But your guess is correct.
 Actually, Uboot is integrating some of the driver coming from Linux.
 7:44 PM

 Webinar staffto everyone